Student Honor Code

 - Unauthorized entry into University facilities or use of University facilities/equipment without proper authorization.
 This includes entry into faculty or staff offices and other students' residences.

-- Disruption or obstruction of the use of University facilities.
+- Obstruction or disruption of teaching, research, administration, conduct proceedings, or other University activities, including its public service functions on or off campus.
 This includes classrooms, offices and meeting areas or any intentional act to impair or prevent accomplishment of the mission, process, or function of the University.

-- Mental or bodily harm to others.
-Violation of another person's rights including but not limited to the following:
+- Mental or bodily harm to others which threatens or endangers the health or safety of any person.
+Violation of University Policy on Sexual Harassment and Sexual Violence and violation of another person's rights including but not limited to the following:

 - intentionally inflicting mental or bodily harm upon any person;